Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 • Thank you for completing the eligibility check.

-Your child’s eligibility will be reviewed again on the day by our Authorised Nurse Immunisers as part of routine clinical safety checks.
+Your child’s eligibility will be reviewed again on the day of the clinic by our Authorised Nurse Immunisers as part of routine clinical safety checks.

-Please select the clinic location that best suits you to book and complete payment.
+Please select your preferred clinic location to proceed with booking and payment.

 A separate consent form is required for each person attending the clinic.